-It is a law, referred to as the “Tax Amnesty Act of 2007” passed by Congress granting amnesty to all unpaid internal revenue taxes imposed by the national government for the taxable year 2005 and prior years.
+Republic Act No. 9480, also known as the “Tax Amnesty Act of 2007”, was passed by Congress to grant amnesty for all unpaid internal revenue taxes imposed by the national government for the taxable year 2005 and prior years.

 Until when can taxpayers avail of the benefits of this law?

 The last day to avail of tax amnesty is 5 May 2008, as clarified in Department of Finance (DOF) Department Order No. 11-08.

 The tax amnesty covers all national internal revenue taxes for the taxable year 2005 and prior years that have remained unpaid as of 31 December 2005.

 Who may avail of the tax amnesty and how much is the amnesty tax?

 Any person may avail himself of the benefits of tax amnesty and pay the amnesty tax based on his networth as of 31 December 2005 as declared in the Statement of Assets, Liabilities and Networth (SALN), in accordance with the following schedule:

 - 1. Individuals (whether resident or nonresident citizens, including resident or nonresident aliens), Trusts and Estates — 5% or P50,000, whichever is higher

 - 2. Corporations with subscribed capital of above P50 Million — 5% or P500,000 whichever is higher